 An animal test is any scientific experiment or test in which a live animal is forced to undergo something that is likely to cause them pain, suffering, distress or lasting harm.

 Animal experiments are not the same as taking your companion animal to the vet.
 Animals used in laboratories are deliberately harmed, not for their own good, and are usually killed at the end of the experiment.

 Animal experiments include:

 injecting or force feeding animals with potentially harmful substances

 surgically removing animals’ organs or tissues to deliberately cause damage

 subjecting animals to frightening situations to create anxiety and depression.

 Only vertebrate animals (mammals, birds, fish and amphibians) and some invertebrates such as octopuses are defined as ‘animals’ by European legislation governing animal experiments.
 Shockingly, in the USA rats, mice, fish, amphibians and birds are not defined as animals under animal experiments regulations.
-That means no permission to experiment on them is needed and they are not included in any statistics.
+That means no legal permission to experiment on them is needed and they are not included in any statistics.

 Animals used in experiments are usually bred for this purpose by the laboratory or in breeding facilities.
 It’s a cruel, multi-million dollar industry.
 Cruelty Free International believes that all animals are equally important.
 A dog bred for research is still a dog who could otherwise live a happy life in a loving home.

 Some monkeys are still trapped in the wild in Africa, Asia and South America to be used in experiments or imprisoned in breeding facilities.
 Their children are exported to laboratories around the world.
 The use of wild-caught monkeys in experiments is generally banned in Europe but is allowed elsewhere.